-This guide has been elaborated by the CarlPI Project in cooperation with the Intellectual Property Office of Trinidad and Tobago (TTIPO), Office of the Attorney General and Ministry of Legal Affairs, and with the assistance of International Consultant Mr. Ernesto Rubio.
-The content of this guide is the sole responsibility of the CarlPI Project and can in no way be taken to reflect the views of the European Union or the European Union Intellectual Property Office (EUIPO).
+This guide has been elaborated by the CarIPI Project in cooperation with the Jamaica Intellectual Property Office (JIPO), and with the assistance of International Consultant Mr. Ernesto Rubio.
+The content of this guide is the sole responsibility of the CarIPI Project and can in no way be taken to reflect the views of the European Union or the European Union Intellectual Property Office (EUIPO).